oekosheri/GB_code/paper/paper.md

 ``GB_code``uses the analytical and mathematical formulations of the following works [@Sutton:1996, @Bollmann:1984, @Grimmer].
 Some functionality from this code on CSL [@Marcin] has been used in a modified form in our code.
 To our knowledge, in comparison to other GB generation codes in different scientific groups``GB_code`` is relatively faster due its extensive usage of python Numpy library and is more comprehensive.
-The code has been designed to be simple to use and instructive with a special attention to GB plane orientation which is often lacking.
+The code has been designed to be simple to use and instructive with a special attention to GB plane orientation which is often lacking in other grain bundary creation codes.

 # Acknowledgements